Rsalas3000/Advanced_ML_Graph_Neural_Networks/BetaE/README.md

 # Demo
 `Demo.ipynb` provides
 - A brief overview of BetaE
-- Explaination for queries structure code
+- Explaination for query structure code
-- Example for traning, testing and validation for model.
+- Examples for traning, testing and validation for model.
 - Inference examples
 ----------
 _Following is the original ReadMe content from authors._